-Over 1.3 million American men and women now serve in the U.S. armed forces.
-There are many well-known benefit programs offered to these military personnel – one of the most important (and possibly overlooked) of these is exclusive access to low cost life insurance policies.
+Over 1.3 million Americans now serve in the U.S. armed forces.
+One of the most important benefit programs (and possibly one of the most overlooked) is exclusive, low cost life insurance access.

-For both civilians and military personnel, life insurance policies function in the same way: providing security for an individual’s dependents and loved ones in the event of their death.
+Life insurance policies function in the same way for both civilians and military personnel: providing security for an individual’s dependents and loved ones in the event of their death.
 However, service members aren’t offered exclusive life insurance deals out of plain patriotic goodwill.
-These policies exist because civilian life policies contain exclusions that render them inadequate for members of the military.
+These policies exist because civilian life policies contain exclusions that render them inadequate for veterans and active members of the military.

 While members of the military can “double down” on multiple life policies, the risks incurred while part of the military are rarely covered by civilian policies.
 For example, traditional, civilian policy payouts are commonly withheld if the loss of life occurs under the following circumstances:

 The plans outlined below have no such exclusions or limitations, ensuring military families their coverage will protect them in the event something terrible befalls their service members.

 Policy options fall along the same lines for enrollees regardless of whether they are sponsored by the policyholder or an employer, like the U.S. government.
 If you want to read up on the major differences in life insurance policies, they are covered in The Simple Dollar’s comprehensive Life Insurance Guide.
 Otherwise, review our quick recap: